inigokintana/homelab-2-prod-ai-golden-path/3-dapr-microservices-agents/4-MCP/README.md

 - change it in deployment.yaml and redeploy, remember is was created as a secret in step 6.4

 # 3 - Project Structure

+**BE careful** the DB passwords are inside the CODE - This is something we MUST change!!!!
 ```
 ├── k8s                       # Kubernetes deployment
 ├── Dockerfile                # Docker build
 └── README.md

 ```